-This 15 min video was part of an early ‘play project’ after discovering how simple it can be to earn the kinds of encouragement and connections we all need to move forward, even after feeling stuck for so long…
+Here’s a video I made just as it seemed things were beginning to make sense (15 min), to show how it is possible to earn the kinds of encouragement and connections we all need to move forward, even after feeling stuck for so long:

 Responses like “I was thinking about doing this, I just didn’t know it!” and “I love how you make the distinction between doing work and doing a job” has compelled me to keep this available.
 So if you watch and choose to take some action I’d love to hear about it.

-In sharing this video and ideas, I’ve seen how teens who are (or have been) fearful of not making a positive impact on the world begin most freely working to create the kinds of connections described.
+In sharing this video and ideas, I’ve noticed how teens begin most freely to create the kinds of connections described.
 Some even choose to write to me and I’m happy to support:

-“I wasn’t really take my passion that seriously and I cannot stress this enough: your email really inspired me to start working.
+“I didn’t really take my passion that seriously and I cannot stress this enough: your video really inspired me to start working.
 And I am so glad I did!
 I love seeing my work out there in the world.
 It gives me so much satisfaction.
 Thank You, Leah!” – Paakhi

-“Once again, a big Thank You for yesterday’s consultation.
+“Once again, a big Thank You for your video.
 It was incredibly helpful in terms of seeing different perspectives and uncovering how I really feel, beneath layers of risk aversion.
 Now I’ve a clear vision and am excited to launch my own project and exploration!” – Derek

-In contrast to this, adults (with bills, responsibilities etc) who tend to struggle the most to begin even when initial enthusiasm is high.
-If this is you, I have an extra resource prepared that has proven useful to those who feel trapped or drained in their day job and need to create some head-space there as a first priory…
+In contrast to this, adults (with bills, responsibilities etc) tend to struggle the most to begin even when initial enthusiasm is high.
+If this is you, I’ve created another video for some CV Editing work I used to do that has proven useful to those who feel trapped or drained in their day job and need to create some head-space there as a first priory (3 min):

-The 3 min video is drawn from several years experience in recruitment where it became clear that those who know they’ve options are happier and contribute more to their chosen field than those who feel trapped.
+This advice above is way created for people who may be thinking about making job applications and is based on several years experience I gained in recruitment.
+In that time, it became clear that those who know they’ve options are happier and contribute more to their chosen field than those who feel trapped.

-Watch to discover my best advice on making applications.
-This is not to say that you need to make an application, but simply about knowing it’s an option.
+This is not to say that you need to make a new application, but simply knowing it’s an option.
 The main message from ‘Apprentice Yourself’ is that there are always other ways.